- Very good gas mileage (four-cylinder)

 Both engines are teamed to a six-speed automatic, which is refined most of the time, with only an occasional judder under quick power changes.
 Dig deeply into the four-cylinder's powerband, and you'll probably find it has plenty of urge for almost every need; the V-6 is necessary only if you're always filling all the Terrain's seats, or maxing out the six-cylinder's 3500-pound towing capacity.
 Front-wheel drive is standard, with all-wheel drive an option.
 Wind and powertrain noise are admirably low in the six-cylinder models, but four-cylinders have noticeable drivetrain whirs and ticks--one of the classic soundtracks to today's direct-injection engines is a ticking as fuel is delivered, and it's pretty evident here, though the four-cylinder gets a noise-cancellation system that's meant to cut down on perceived cabin noise.

 Excellent safety scores are part of the Terrain profile.
-The NHTSA gives it four stars overall, though the IIHS no longer calls it a Top Safety Pick despite "good" ratings in all completed tests.
+The NHTSA gives it four stars overall, and the IIHS gives it a Top Safety Pick award.
 Along with curtain airbags and stability control, a rearview camera is standard--and necessary, since the Terrain's styling creates big blind spots.
 Denali models have standard blind-spot monitors with cross-traffic alerts.

 All Terrains come with standard climate control; AM/FM/XM/CD sound with a USB port for media players; keyless entry; a power driver seat; and ambient lighting.
 Also standard is a touchscreen-driven Color Touch audio system with IntelliLink, which connect smartphones to the car's audio system, enabling Bluetooth voice control and streaming music from sources like Pandora.
 Options include remote start; a rear-seat DVD entertainment system; and a navigation system with hard-drive map and music storage.

-The new Denali edition mutes some of the brighter details.
+The upscale Denali trim may have something to do with that, too.
 The grille is mesh; the metallic trim is satin in texture.
 The cabin wears a soft pad on the dash, stitched with red thread, and the steering wheel has a section of dark woodgrain implanted across a top arc.
 Denali badges and a unique color palette are the only other details that separate it from the rank and file.

 Depending on which engine you choose, you'll end up with a completely different steering system; the four-cylinder models have a new electric power steering system that helps save fuel, while V-6 models have a tried-and-true hydraulic one.
 We tend to like the hydraulic one a little bit more, but the electric system is now one of the better units, with a nice, settled feel at speed.
 Brakes are good, and overall the Terrain has an on-road poise that you might not expect for such a buff, trucky-looking vehicle.